All Episodes

 tucker carlson

-Provide a partial spoiler by saying what is factually true, which is no, it has not been.
+provide a partial spoiler by saying what is factually true, which is no, it has not been.

 Actually, that science has been updated as it so often is, and we know that it has not been discredited.

-What image is on this cloth?
+But anyway, okay, what image is on this cloth?

 jeremiah johnston

-height of 510 to 511, which is interesting because the average Jewish height in the first century was 5'7 to 5'9.
+This is an image of a bearded man, a strong man, a muscular man, height of 510 to 511, which is interesting because the average Jewish height in the first century was 507 to 509, so this man would have been taller.

 He weighs around 170 to 180 pounds.

-And since this is a contiguous cloth, it's not strips.
+And since this is a contiguous cloth, it's not strips, we're not talking about mummification, right?

-The Jews didn't embalm.
+The Jews didn't balsam.

 They had to bury the dead on the day of their death.